Decisions MCP Server

 2. Right-click the Named Session and select Get Named Session Value.

-This Named Session ID, along with the MCP Server URL, is used in the mcp.json file (or equivalent configuration) for connecting MCP-enabled tools to the Decisions platform.
+This Named Session Value, along with the MCP Server URL, is used in the mcp.json file or equivalent client configuration when connecting MCP-enabled tools to the Decisions platform.